ArrowrIcon Home icon

 How gas fires heated

 Gas fires worked by heating the white ceramic open-patterned pillars shown in the photo.
-These became red hot and radiated heat out into the rooms.
+These were known as elements and they became red hot in the flames and radiated heat out into the rooms.

-These pillars used to be called elements but as their design changed over time, they became known as radiants.
-Elements were extremely brittle and could be damaged just by poking with a finger.
+Over time, elements became known as radiants.
+They were extremely brittle and could be damaged just by poking with a finger.
 They could be replaced from hardware shops, but invariably the patterns and heights were different.
 It was common to see such gas fires with one or more non-matching elements.

 When ordinary families used gas fires

 It was rare for us ordinary folk to use the gas fires.
-In very cold weather my mother lit them shortly before bedtime, but heating was considered wasteful and they were never given time to heat the room properly.
-Anyway, the pressure was often too low to do much good, because of the austerity of the war years and their aftermath.
+In very cold weather my mother lit them shortly before bedtime, but heating was considered extravagent, and they were never given time to heat the room properly.
+Anyway, the gas pressure was often too low to do much good, because of the austerity of the war years and their aftermath.
 I have clear memories of ice on the inside of my bedroom windows.
+(Incidentally the gas was never cut off like electricity in a power cut, because when it came on again with no-one knowing to light it, it would kill those who breathed it.)

-Shilling in the slot gas meters and safety
+Shilling - or pennies - in the slot gas meters and safety

 Fortunately for my family at home and for us in halls of residence, the gas was on tap, ie we only had to turn on the tap for the gas to come through.
 Friends in lodgings had a gas meter, which needed to be fed with shillings.